 The general idea is firstly that whoever can both technically and honestly analyse such matters should, all the while performing a service rather than acting or accepting enhancement from doing so.
 On the one hand, it then does not matter that most of the Feminists in the movements have not had the educational opportunity to understand statistics or risk analysis or details of other countries' laws.
 There are at least a few academic Feminists in whichever regions' movements, and if some of these act out of service rather than self interest, they will have both the means to make or understand others' analyses and the local trust that they are doing so in an honest and helpful way.
 Secondly, that the academic Feminists doing this understand the need to be able to explain the results to all Feminists rather than just to other academic Feminists.
 (This is a growing requirement in academia more generally -lay outreach- so by now it is soemthing that academic Feminists will be familar with.
-Feminism would however require lay explanation that all members understand that outreach does not include distorting facts or presenting over-simplified arguments as if they were full and true.
-With a liberation cause, people have the right to ask why in more detail, and if this breaks the lay presentation's analogy, say, then one might well need to scrap that analogy.
-It might also be noted that this amounts to asking good questions, and that any liberation campaign member repeatedly asking good questions may be demonstrating academic promise.
+Feminism would however require lay explanation that all members understand with such outreach furthermore neither distorting facts or presenting over-simplified arguments as if they were full and true.
+With a liberation cause, people have the right to ask Why in more detail, and if this breaks an analogy being used in a lay presentation, say, then those presenting may well need to scrap, or supplement, that analogy.
+It might also be noted that this amounts to asking good questions, and that any Liberation Campaign member repeatedly asking good questions may be demonstrating academic promise.
 As such, various things could be offered to such, depending on their wishes and circumstances.
 They could receive the offer that an academic Feminist agrees to correspond with them.
 They could be offered a scholarship to an academic institution.
 This could moreover be a part-time education, and it could have some guarantee of accreditation even if a conventional sized degree is outside of the wishes and circumstances of the person.
-In brief, instead of rejecting academic (or elsewise intellectual: vocation versus profession deistinction) Feminists, one could instead require part of their function to be explaining in terms that the general populace that the liberation campaign represents can understand, as well as insisting on service rather than self-enhancement.
+In brief, instead of rejecting academic (or elsewise intellectual: vocation versus profession distinction) Feminists, one could instead require part of their function to be explaining in terms that the general populace that the Liberation Campaign represents can understand, as well as insisting on service rather than self-enhancement.
 And finally partially reforming academic funding so that general members of the populace who keep on coming up with reasons not to be convinced are offered a range of educational opportunities rather than being ignored or told to shut up.

-At least our version of eighth wave Feminism involves rejecting all forms of "Might is Right".
+At least our version of Eighth-wave Feminism involves rejecting all forms of "Might is Right".
 It is well known that there are conscientious objectors to war.
 Feminists have quite widely argued that rhetoric can be a form of violence, for instance if used to attempt to deny the existence of, or right to exist of, Trans* people.
 Rejection of all forms of 'Might is Right', however, would also be saying no to politics as we know it.
 No two-party politics, not even any party politics, as parties have ways of making elected officials vote their way rather than in accord with prevalent feedback from constituents.
 No gatekeepers.
 No workplace bullying.
 No threatening people who think differently from us...
-Bear in mind that we use rejection of all forms of 'Might is Right' internally.
+Bear in mind that we here use rejection of all forms of 'Might is Right' internally within our own group.
 It means our members don't try to impose themselves on each other.
 The external world clearly does not operate in this kind of way.
-Eighth wave Feminism is many years away from becoming a reality in the external world.
-Avoidant Survivors avoid, rather than confront, and so created things like seventh and eighth wae Feminism for internal use in our refuges.
+Eighth-wave Feminism is many years away from becoming a reality in the external world.
+Avoidant Survivors avoid, rather than confront, and so created concepts like those of Seventh and Eighth wave Feminism for internal use in our refuges.
 Avoiding and fighting are two different strategies.
 So many changes would have to be fought through before Avoidant Survivors felt safe in the external world that many of us believe it won't happen in our lifetimes.
 So instead we create a separate space where there is no resistance to change, and no impositions on other because everybody only talks about how they view their own characteristcs rather than others'.
-These two emphasized no's are among the fruit of what happens inside a space in which all forms of Might is Right is rejected.
+These two emphasized no's are among the fruit of what happens inside a space in which all forms of `Might is Right' is rejected.

 Aside from outlining how we run ourselves here, this is a long-term recommendation for how a fair proportion of safehouses for Survivors (including of domestic violence) could be run.

-There is a sense in which rejecting all forms of Might is Right leaves a space with no conscious oppressions.
+There is a sense in which rejecting all forms of `Might is Right' leaves a space with no conscious oppressions.
 By this, we rotate the square to make the infinite wave Feminism sign.
-This comes witha very substantial caveat.
+This comes with a very substantial caveat.
 In a space which rejects Might is Right, there is no resistance to feedback.
 So the things we don't know about yet have a way of appearing to us, and those bearing us tidings of them are treated with dignity.
-The infinity is the infinity of rejection of all forms of Might is Right.
-If we miss some, these features get pointed out and removed.
+The infinity is the infinity of rejection of all forms of `Might is Right'.
+If we miss some forms, then these get pointed out by more feedback and are also removed.
 It certainly is not an infinity of improvements made, by which ther would not be more improvements.
 Nobody is omniscient, nor should claim to be omnisicient.
 There is total freedom to point out further oppressions that nobody had brought to our space's attention before, and no resistance to the internal changes needed to remove these oppressions.
 The same goes for misundestandings, and for unconscious expressions of prejudice.
 Nobody is expected to be even vaguely close to perfect in such a spaces.
 What we do is accept that we may be at fault, and that others are free to benevolently point this out.
 If one of us causes a problem, we apologize and take steps that it or similar do not occur again.
 At ours, accidentally causing a problem does not make some kind of indelible mark on the person.
 That kind of thing causes fear in pointing out problems, fear in admitting to causing problems, and a shutdown of feedback.
-A place which rejects all forms of Might is Right rejects all of these things as well.
+A place which rejects all forms of `Might is Right' rejects all of these things as well.